 - Exaggerate: to overemphasize or overstate

-- Exalt: to glorify or intensify
+- Exalt: to glorify, praise highly, or intensify

 - Examine: to inspect, investigate, or scrutinize

-- Exasperate: to aggravate or enrage
+- Exasperate: to aggravate, irritate, or enrage

-- Excavate: to remove or expose by digging or as if by digging
+- Excavate: to remove or expose by digging, or as if by digging

-- Exceed: to be greater than or to go beyond a limit or normal boundary
+- Exceed: to be greater than, or to go beyond a limit or normal boundary

-- Excrete: to discharge or eliminate
+- Excrete: to discharge or eliminate from the body

-- Excruciate: to torture
+- Excruciate: to torture or cause great pain to

 - Exculpate: to clear of blame or fault

-- Exchange: to trade
+- Exchange: to trade or swap

 - Exempt: to set apart or release from a requirement